hbk91/2021StudyNotes/Coursera/NumericalMethods_HKUST.md

 3. Learnt the Runge-Kutta (RK) the method.
 Learnt the Modified Euler Method and its expression as a Second order Runge-Kutta Method.
 Also, the General Second order, Third Order Runge-Kutta Method.
 Further, an example of Fourth order Runge-Kutta Method.
 4. Matlab uses Adaptive Runge-Kutta (RK) methods where itself figures appropriate t<sub>delta</sub>.
 We need to specify only the error tolerance.
 Smaller the error tolerance, smaller will be t<sub>delta</sub> and more expensive the computation.
 5. **ode45** (Matlab Function) uses Dormand Prince Method which is a six stage (fifth order) Runge-Kutta method.
+6. Solved the <a href="https://en.wikipedia.org/wiki/Two-body_problem" target="_blank"> two body problem</a> (predict the motion of two massive objects which are abstractly viewed as point particles.
+The problem assumes that the two objects interact only with one another; the only force affecting each object arises from the other one, and all other objects are ignored) using **ode45**.

+### F. Week 6: